Growing Healthier Communities with Life Time Foundation

 This forest forms part of a series of ‘Healing Forests’, which SUGi is planting across the USA to create spaces of healing and peace within communities.

-Kintsugi Forest
+Kintsugi Village Forest

 Detroit, or Waawiiyaataanong, meaning "where the river bends" in the Anishinaabe language, has historically been a significant gathering place for the Odawa, Ojibwe, and Potawatomi peoples.
 Once covered by expansive old-growth forests, this land played a central role in shaping the region’s ecological and cultural identity.
 The rich diversity of wetland flora and fauna that flourished here was integral to the industrial boom that Detroit is known for today.